ardifx01/pemerintah-bot/README.md

 # Pemerintah Bot - Indonesian News Monitor

-A TypeScript-based bot that monitors Indonesian news sites and sends filtered articles to Discord channels based on customizable keywords.
+A bot that monitors Indonesian news sites and sends filtered articles to your Discord channels based on customizable keywords.

 ## Features